informalsystems/quartz/crates/contracts/core/README.md

 ## Features

-- `Attested<T>` wrapper for secure message handling
+- `Attested<M, A>` wrapper for a message and its attestation
-- Traits and structures for easy contract development
+- MockAttestation type for development ease
-- State management and message handling utilities
+- Session management for secure communication between contract and enclave
-- Support for DCAP attestation protocols
+- Verify DCAP attestations (by calling `dcap-verifier` and `tcbinfo` contracts)
 - Mock SGX support for testing environments

 ## Installation